TimSoethout/TimSoethout.github.io/_posts/2014-03-10-Setting-up-a-new-blog-using-Github-Pages.md

 Optionally you can also let your own domain refer to it very easily:

-- Add a file `CNAME` to the root of your repository with the exact url in the body of the file such as: `blog.timmybankers.nl`
+- Add a file `CNAME` to the root of your repository with the exact URL in the body of the file such as: `blog.timmybankers.nl`

-- Configure the DNS of your domain to let the same url point to _user_.github.io using as you might have guessed `CNAME`.
+- Configure the DNS of your domain to let the same URL point to _user_.github.io using as you might have guessed `CNAME`.

+##Useful links

+More useful links are:
+- <pros.io>: A simple web interface that you can use to edit your markdown blog posts in the browser.
+- themes: You can easily change the visual appearance of your blog by changing [themes](http://themes.jekyllbootstrap.com/).